 How to add and assign roles on Discord

 When you join a Discord server, you are typically assigned a role that applies to everyone.
 Some users in the server may have different roles because they’ve been part of the community longer or have taken on greater responsibilities in the server.
 The latter would include admins and mods.
-Let’s talk about how you can add roles to your Discord server and start assigning people to them.
+Let’s talk about how to add roles to your Discord server and start assigning people to them.

 - Go to your server in the desktop app.

 - Open the server's dropdown menu by clicking the downwards arrow at the top.

 - Click Server Settings > Roles > Create Role.

 How to add roles to your Discord server